 On December 24, 2014, Intermountain Energy Partners filed a Motion requesting permission to file sur-reply in response to Idaho Power's reply comments.
-On December 31,

-2014, the Commission granted IEP's Motion.
+On December 31, 2014, the Commission granted IEP's Motion.
 Order No. 33203.
 Intermountain Energy Partners filed sur-reply comments on January 5, 2015.
-IEP informed the Commission that after consideration of legal arguments and business practicalities, it agreed to accept the prices in Replacement Appendix E as submitted by Idaho Power in the Company's initial comments filed with the Commission on November 20, 2014.
-IEP requested that, based on agreement between the parties as to the appropriate appendix, the Commission consider the matter fully submitted and issue an Order approving the contract.
+IEP informed the Commission that after consideration of legal arguments and business practicalities, it agreed to accept the prices in the Second Replacement Appendix E as submitted by Idaho Power in the Company's reply comments filed with the Commission on December 23, 2014.
+IEP requested that, based on agreement between the parties as to the appropriate appendix and pricing, the Commission consider the matter fully submitted and issue an Order approving the contract.